What are the risk factors for penile cancer?

-Uncircumcised men with certain conditions may be at higher risk for penile cancer.
+Uncircumcised men with certain conditions are at higher risk for penile cancer.

 In men who are not circumcised, the foreskin can sometimes become tight and difficult to retract.
 This condition is known as phimosis.
 Penile cancer is more common in men with phimosis.
-The reason for this is not clear.
-Phimosis can often be prevented by retracting the foreskin when washing the penis.
+The reason for this is not clear, but it might be related to the buildup of smegma.

-Sometimes secretions can build up underneath the intact foreskin.
-If the area under the foreskin isn’t cleaned well, these secretions build up enough to become something called smegma.
-Smegma is a thick, sometimes smelly substance found under the foreskin.
-It is made up of oily secretions from the skin, along with dead skin cells and bacteria.
-It is more common in men with phimosis, but can occur in anyone with a foreskin, if the foreskin is not regularly retracted to clean the head of the penis.
+Sometimes secretions can build up underneath an intact foreskin.
+If the area under the foreskin isn’t cleaned well, these secretions build up enough to become a thick, sometimes smelly substance called smegma.
+Smegma is more common in men with phimosis, but can occur in anyone with a foreskin, if the foreskin is not retracted regularly to clean the head of the penis.

-Some older studies have suggested a link between smegma and penile cancer, and in the past some experts were concerned that smegma may also contain compounds that can cause cancer.
-Most experts now believe that smegma itself probably doesn’t cause penile cancer, but it can irritate and inflame the penis, which may increase the risk of cancer.
+In the past some experts were concerned that smegma might contain compounds that can cause cancer.
+Most experts now believe that smegma itself probably doesn’t cause penile cancer, but it can irritate and inflame the penis, which can increase the risk of cancer.
 It may also make it harder to see very early cancers.
-Men can prevent smegma from building up simply by washing the penis with the foreskin retracted.

-Men who smoke are more likely to develop penile cancer than those who do not smoke.
+Men who smoke are more likely to develop penile cancer.
 Smokers who have HPV infections have an even higher risk.
 Smoking exposes your body to many cancer-causing chemicals.
 These harmful substances are inhaled into the lungs, where they are absorbed into the blood.
-While in the bloodstream, they can travel throughout the body to cause cancer in many different areas.
-Researchers believe that these substances damage the DNA of cells in the penis, which can lead to the development of penile cancer.
-Smoking also increases the risk of HPV infection, likely due to effects on immune function.
+They can travel in the bloodstream throughout the body to cause cancer in many different areas.
+Researchers believe that these substances damage genes in cells of the penis, which can lead to penile cancer.
+Smoking also increases the risk of HPV infection, probably due to its effects on immune function.

 UV light treatment of psoriasis

-Men who have a skin disease called psoriasis are sometimes treated with drugs called psoralens, followed by exposure of the body to an ultraviolet A (UVA) light source.
+Men who have a skin disease called psoriasis are sometimes treated with drugs called psoralens, followed by exposing the body to an ultraviolet A (UVA) light source.
 This is known as PUVA therapy.
-Men who have received this treatment have been found to have a higher rate of penile cancer.
+Men who have had this treatment have been found to have a higher rate of penile cancer.
 Because of this risk, men being treated with PUVA now have their genitals covered during treatment.

 The risk of penile cancer goes up with age.
-About 4 out of 5 cases of the disease are diagnosed in men over age 55.
+The average age of a man when diagnosed is 68, and about 4 out of 5 penile cancers are diagnosed in men over age 55.